-- Notify the general public about the transportation process and other related elements, through local general circulation newspapers, email, personal contact, and postal mail. - Public involvement for all meetings and documents, as required. - Prepare public involvement summaries for all transportation planning documents. - Public involvement materials will be distributed to MPO, TCC, and CAC members for review. - All required documents will be sent to designated document review sites as described in the 2013 PPP. - MPO staff will attend training, workshops, and conferences as needed. - The Montgomery MPO will follow and abide by forthcoming performance measures/management approach requirements.
+- Notify the general public about the transportation process and other related elements, through local general circulation newspapers, email, personal contact, and postal mail. - Public involvement for all meetings and documents, as required. - Prepare public involvement summaries for all transportation planning documents. - Public involvement materials will be distributed to MPO, TAC, and CAC members for review. - All required documents will be sent to designated document review sites as described in the 2013 PPP. - MPO staff will attend training, workshops, and conferences as needed. - The MPO staff will describe Performance Measures, Livability Principles and Livability Indicators in the Public Participation Plan (PPP), and ensure that agencies and the public have full access to documents and data as requested.
+The most current and available data (as shown) used in operational plan (Long Range, TIP, Congestions Management and Conformity Report) will be provided in the Plan. - The MPO will establish virtual public involvement and social media pages to increase participation and awareness.